Buyers compare house prices like private eyes doing their best detective work, leaving no stone unturned in their sleuthing.

 You also want to look at homes that are similar to yours in structure and style—think split-level, versus two-story, versus ranch.

 “You really have to compare apples to apples.
-So if I’m looking at a single-level property I make sure that the other homes that are in my comparative market analysis are also single-level,” says Mary Jo Santistevan, who ranks in the top 1% of 24,082 real estate agents in Phoenix, Arizona.
+So if I’m looking at a single-level property I make sure that the other homes that are in my comparative market analysis are also single-level,” says Mary Jo Santistevan, a top performing real estate agent in Phoenix, Arizona who sells 81% more properties than the average area agent.
 If a house has minor differences, you can still compare the price with yours.
 Just remember that you might have to add or subtract value for those items in question.

 Homes with cosmetic updates and added amenities (like a pool, for instance) can still be part of your comparison, but you should adjust the price accordingly.
 A well-maintained in-ground pool could increase your home’s value by up to 7%.